Women in International Security and Cyberspace Fellowship

 For further enquiries, please reach out to us using the contact details below.

-Giouli Lykoura or GFCE Secretariat (wic@thegfce.org)
+Klara Stankova or the GFCE Secretariat (wic@thegfce.org)